Research on the Value of Public Funding for Indigenous Arts and Cultures

 Based on the research findings, Archipel prepared 26 recommendations for the Council and other arts funders to guide their path forward.

 View a presentation of the research

 This video, presented in English and ASL, provides an overview of the Research on the Value of Public Funding for Indigenous Arts and Cultures.
-Captions will be added to the video in the coming weeks.

 Read the Council’s response

 Reflections from the Canada Council for the Arts on the Research on the Value of Public Funding for Indigenous Arts and Cultures available in English, French, Anishinaabemowin, and Inuktut.